The NIJ Director

 The Director is appointed by the President to lead the National Institute of Justice and establish the agency's objectives, guided by the needs of the field and the priorities of the U.S. Department of Justice.

-Nancy Rodriguez, was sworn in on February 9, 2015.
-See a complete list of past Director's since 1969.
+The current Director, Nancy Rodriguez, was sworn in on February 9, 2015.

 November 16, 2015 – Upcoming Solicitations for Fiscal Year 2016